trevorgrayson/Makef.io/README.md

 # Makefiles
-compilation of Makefiles for software frameworks.
+Makefile compiler for software frameworks.

 This repo includes a list of reusable Makefiles for popular languages and frameworks.
 You may of course copy files off this site and edit them to your liking.